cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 !pip install <package>
 ```

 The `!` at the beginning of the line tells the notebook to run the line as a shell commmand.
 Be careful when using shell commands within the notebook, since the syntax of these commands may vary from system to system.
+Only execute shell commands from trusted sources.

 Here's an example of installing the [Materials Project client](https://materialsproject.org/api) package (`mp-api`), which has the Python alias `mp_api`: